-Each of the 50 items from the general description 'nuts' can be scaled by the amount in g, oz or typical portion sizes to give the total amount of Iron.There are 50 items ranging from Nuts, cashew nuts, raw through to Nuts, pecans, oil roasted, with salt added per 100g of nuts.
+Each of the 50 items from the general description 'nuts' can be scaled by the amount in g, oz or typical portion sizes to give the total amount of Iron.There are 50 items ranging from Nuts, cashew nuts, raw through to Nuts, pecans, oil roasted, without salt added per 100g of nuts.

 Using the list below for the 50 different nuts nutrition entries in our Iron database, the highest amount of Iron is in Nuts, cashew nuts, raw which contains 6.68 mg of Iron per 100g.
-The lowest amount of Iron is in Nuts, pecans, oil roasted, with salt added which in 100g contains 2.47 mg of Iron.
+The lowest amount of Iron is in Nuts, pecans, oil roasted, without salt added which in 100g contains 2.47 mg of Iron.

 The median value of Iron is in Nuts, macadamia nuts, dry roasted, with salt added which in 100g contains 2.65 mg of Iron.
 The average amount of Iron in 100g of nuts, based on the list below is 3.72 mg of Iron.

 From the Iron content in nuts list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Iron.
 Each nuts item can be scaled by different amounts to adjust the amounts of Iron so that it is not just, for example, the values in 100g of Nuts, cashew nuts, raw.
 The item can be scaled by quantites in g, oz or typical serving sizes.

 We have also sorted our complete nutrition and vitamin database of over 7000 foods, based on the amount of Iron.
 Again you can find a full nutrition breakdown for all foods containing iron which can be scaled for different servings and quantities, from the complete list of iron rich foods.